talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

-Where vegans meet or exceed this threshold they act morally (in this regard).
+Vegans strive to meet or exceed this threshold and bring an end to the mistreatment of animals.

-Where vegans fail to meet this threshold they should acknowledge falling short.
-It's necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.
+Vegans may at times fail to meet this threshold.
+However,  it is necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.

 > Argument #3 misrepresents the nature of veganism.
 As with any moral standpoint perfection is not expected.
-However, there is the expectation of striving towards excellence…
+Veganism, and the ideal of a world without exploitation and cruelty, is both logical and possible.